Edward Smith (sea captain): Titanic

-On the evening of April 12, Smith dined with Bruce Ismay in the first-class restaurant on B Deck.
-On the evening of April 13, in the reception room, Smith entertained a party by telling them the "ship could be cut crosswise in three places and each piece would float".
-On 14 April 1912, Titanics radio operators (Note: Radio telegraphy was known as "wireless" in the British English of the period.) received six messages from other ships warning of drifting ice, which passengers on Titanic had begun to notice during the afternoon.
+On the evening of 12 April, Smith dined with Bruce Ismay in the first-class restaurant on B Deck.
+The following evening, 13 April, in the reception room, Smith entertained a party by telling them the "ship could be cut crosswise in three places and each piece would float".
+On 14 April, Titanics wireless operators received six messages from other ships warning of drifting ice, which passengers had begun to notice during the afternoon.

-Although the crew was aware of ice in the vicinity, they did not reduce the ship's speed and continued to steam at 22 knots.
-(Note: Despite the later myth, featured for example in the 1997 film Titanic, the ship Titanic was not attempting to set a transatlantic speed record; the White Star Line had made a conscious decision not to compete with their rivals Cunard on speed, but instead to focus on size and luxury.)
-Titanics high speed in waters where ice had been reported was later criticised as reckless, but it reflected standard maritime practice at the time.
-According to Fifth Officer Harold Lowe, the custom was "to go ahead and depend upon the lookouts in the crow's nest and the watch on the bridge to 'pick up' the ice in time to avoid hitting it".
-Lowe, who was crossing the Atlantic for the first time in his life, admitted under examination that he had never heard that icebergs were common off the Grand Banks of Newfoundland and said that the fact would not have interested him if he had.
-He did not know that the Titanic was following what was called "the southern track", and made a guess that the ship was on the northern one.
+Although the crew was aware of ice in the vicinity, they did not reduce speed and continued at 22 knots.
+(Note: Despite the later claim, featured for example in the 1997 film Titanic, the ship Titanic was not attempting to set a transatlantic speed record; the White Star Line had made a conscious decision not to compete with their rivals Cunard on speed, but instead to focus on size and luxury.)
+Titanics high speed in waters where ice had been reported was later criticised as reckless, but it reflected standard maritime practice.
+According to Fifth Officer Harold Lowe, the custom was "to go ahead and depend upon the lookouts in the crow's nest and the watch on the bridge to 'pick up' the ice in time to avoid hitting it."